Floppy Yucca Yucca flaccida

 This shrub forms suckers that can form small colonies.

-Fiber from the leaves can be used for producing baskets, ropes or mats.
+Fiber from the leaves can be used for producing baskets, ropes, or mats.

-Insects, Diseases and Other Plant Problems: Does not grow well in locations with moist climates.
+Insects, Diseases, and Other Plant Problems: Does not grow well in locations with moist climates.

-- See this plant in the following landscape:
+- See this plant in the following landscapes:

 - Cultivars / Varieties: